 Trinity’s Director of Studies in ASNC is Simon Keynes, whose own field of interest is Anglo-Saxon history.

-There will be a departmental Open Day on Wednesday 22 June 2016 at which the teaching staff will explain in more detail what the ASNC Tripos involves.
-Further information about this meeting, or about the nature of the ASNC Tripos, or about suggestions for reading, is available on the ASNC website, or may be obtained from the Department of ASNC, Faculty of English, 9 West Road, Cambridge CB3 9DP (email email@example.com).
+Further information about the nature of the ASNC Tripos, or about suggestions for reading, is available on the ASNC website, or may be obtained from the Department of ASNC, Faculty of English, 9 West Road, Cambridge CB3 9DP (email firstname.lastname@example.org).